rikosintie/Discovery/README.md

 ### Who is this project for

 Anyone that needs to pull data from HPE Procurve switches.
 You do not need to write any python code.
-Text files are used to configure the information pulled by the script.
+Text files are used to configure the information used by the script.

 ----------------------------------------------------------------